-Use the withholding allowances and family status on Form W-4, pay frequency, and pay rate, along with the income tax withholding tables in IRS Publication 15, to determine how much to withhold for federal income taxes.
+Use the withholding and family status information on Form W-4, pay frequency, and pay rate, along with the income tax withholding tables in IRS Publication 15, to determine how much to withhold for federal income taxes.

 Why would employees want to change W-4 forms?